 Some tiny amount of information about your uploaded files — termed metadata — will be open to the public.
 This concerns chemical formula of the material, its space group, used code and code version, method, upload date, author, co-authors, and provided links and references.

 By uploading you confirm authorship of the uploaded calculations.
-Co-authors must be specified after the upload process.
+Co-authors must be specified after the publish process.
 This procedure is very much analogous to the submission of a publication to a scientific journal.
 Upload of data is free of charge.